jhelsby/jlox-notes/sections/7_functions.md

 * `arity()` reports the _arity_ of the function - the number of arguments a function can take.
 For example, the binary operator `add(1, 2)` has an arity of 2.

-The `visit` method to interpret function calls (see [Evaluation Visit Methods](/sections/4_evaluating-expressions.md#evaluation-visit-methods)) is quite straightforward too:
+The [visit method](/sections/4_evaluating-expressions.md#evaluation-visit-methods) to interpret function calls (see ) is quite straightforward too:

 ```java
 @Override